aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 <a name="fd"></a>
 ## Using file operations to perform DMA

-The EDMA can be used in any user-space developer program, using simple device operations following standard Linux/POSIX system calls.
+The EDMA can be used in any user-space program, using simple device operations following standard Linux/POSIX system calls.
 Each EDMA queue has a `/dev/edmaX_queueY` filename, hence it supports Linux character device APIs.

 EDMA data movement commands (like `read()` and `write()`) use a buffer pointers `void*` to the instance CPU memory, while using file offset `off_t` to present the write-to/read-from address in the FPGA.

-**NOTE: ** In EC2 F1 instances, the file offset represent the write-to/read-from address in the FPGA relative to AppPF BAR4 128GB address space.
-The DMA can not access any other PCIe BAR space.
+**NOTE: ** In EC2 F1 instances, the file offset represents the write-to/read-from address in the FPGA relative to AppPF BAR4 128GB address space.
+The DMA cannot access any other PCIe BAR space.
 Refer to [FPGA PCIe Memory Address Map](aws-fpga/hdk/docs/AWS_Fpga_Pcie_Memory_Map.md).

 <a name="openclose"></a>